BalestraPatrick/HomeKitty/README.md

 - App: contains all the controllers (route handlers), models and helper methods.

 There are some basic tests in the Tests folder.
+HomeKitty uses [Sourcery][10] to automatically generate `LinuxMain.swift` which lists all test cases.
+If you add or remove a test case run `sourcery` from the command line to update `LinuxMain.swift`.

 ## Contributing
 We would love to have you onboard and help us shape the future of HomeKitty.
 We have a ton of new features and bug fixes ready for you in the [issues][4].